openshift-labs/learn-katacoda/intro-openshift/deploying-images/03-creating-an-external-route.md

 ![Exposed Route](../../assets/intro-openshift/deploying-images/03-exposed-route-url.png)

-Click on the URL and a new browser window should open showing the sample blog application.
+Click on the URL and a new browser window should open showing the sample application.

 ![Sample Application](../../assets/intro-openshift/deploying-images/03-sample-blog-application.png)